NCBI-Codeathons/Marker-Gene-Validator/README.md

 		>YP_003667946.1 cytochrome b (mitochondrion) [Carassius gibelio]

 	-Split at this point into different TAXIDs due to limitations of alighments and BLAST (?)

+*We can extract the full data set*
+*We can download the expanded taxonomy information* *Use NCBI datasets and split into taxonomy groupings*

 ##### [3] Create histogram to assess length variation.
 Evaluate sequences at high and low ends.
 Create script to remove
 sequences of certain lengths

+*created histogram in Jupyter*

 ##### [4] Run CLUSTALW to align the proteins.
 From the alignment assess the following: